Oh, toys. Many toys. Many big toys. There's one rule to keeping these friendly faces from taking over the house: Divide and label. Everything.

 Here are some easy toy storage solutions for corralling playtime favorites, both indoors and out.

-I like using kid-friendly storage products for games and toys, such as lidded plastic bins that tuck under the bed, roller drawers and cubbies, small bookcases, and toy drawers.
+I like using kid-friendly easy storage solutions for games and toys, such as lidded plastic bins that tuck under the bed, roller drawers and cubbies, small bookcases, and toy drawers.

 Create a play area in one corner of a room where it's okay to leave big toys out.
 Confine it with a small, kid-friendly area rug.

-Instill an appreciation of your family's past by turning items with sentimental value into unique toy storage solutions for kids' precious treasures.
+Instill an appreciation of your family's past by turning items with sentimental value into unique, easy toy storage solutions for kids' precious treasures.

 Use a small dresser to store the kids' artwork in the family room or in a child's bedroom.
 Store art supplies atop a dresser in metal beach pails; add a basket to hold fresh drawing paper.